dannywillems/ocaml-missing-packages/README.md

 A list of missing packages in OCaml.

 - EXIF reader/writer.
 See http://www.exif.org/ for specifications.
-- Icalendar reader/writer fully types.
+- iCalendar reader/writer fully typed.